rvagg/js-bitcoin-block/README.md

 Additionally, the `difficulty` property may different slightly in precision of output but will be the same to two decimal places.

-For transactions, the coinbase (first transaction) reported from the Bitcoin RPC does not report the `txinwitness` property which is the witness commitment nonce.
-It is included in this API for completeness and may be present in future iterations of the Bitcoin RPC pending [bitcoin/bitcoin#18826](https://github.com/bitcoin/bitcoin/pull/18826/).

 ### Schema

 Using [IPlD Schemas](https://specs.ipld.io/schemas/) we can approximately describe the structure of Bitcoin blocks and transactions in both their native and porcelain forms.